-The weather in the UK this year has been unusually hot and for very long periods that we just aren’t used to.
+The weather in the UK in recent years has seen some unusually hot summer days and sometimes the hot weather can continue for very long periods that we just aren’t used to.
 Some people stay inside and try to keep cool whilst others are outside basking in the almost tropical weather, but what should we be doing to help our furry friends?
 Here are some ways to help keep your dog or puppy cool in the summer and during heatwaves:

 Avoid Walking Dogs During the Hottest Part of the Day

 If possible it’s best to walk dogs before 8.00 and after 17.00 when the weather is cooler.
 This will also help protect their paws as road surfaces will have cooled down.
 If you have a local walk that involves water that dogs are allowed to swim in, that can also be great to help keep them cool and refreshed!
 It’s also important to make sure your furry friend is wearing a suitable collar and ID tag and try to avoid using bulky harnesses that can increase body temperature.
 It goes without saying that your furry friend doesn’t need to be wearing unnecessary coats or clothes during the summer!

 Our beautiful friend @Lolalittledash cooling down at the beach in her 'Desroches' multicolured miniature dog collar.

 Don’t Let Dogs Sit in the Sun All Day